MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policies-pc.md

 ### Official Naming Standards (XR-022)

 Titles must use the naming standards defined in the latest release of the [Xbox Live required terminology list](live-certification-terminology-pc.md) for Xbox Live features.
-On Xbox One, titles must not refer to components of the console system or components of peripherals using terms that are not specifically included in the terminology list.
+On Xbox One (or later), titles must not refer to components of the console system or components of peripherals using terms that are not specifically included in the terminology list.

 ### Display Name and Gamerpic (XR-046)

-On Xbox One, titles must use the Gamertag function to display the user's gamertag as their primary display name.
+On Xbox One (or later), titles must use the Gamertag function to display the user's gamertag as their primary display name.

-On non console platforms, while not required, we recommend you use the Xbox Live player’s gamertag in the appropriate locations within the game title’s experience.
+On non console platforms, while not required, we recommend you use the Xbox Live player's gamertag in the appropriate locations within the game title's experience.

 If titles show the user's gamerpic, the corresponding GameDisplayPic function must be used.
 These items are returned by the get_user_profile or GetUserProfileAsync Xbox Live APIs.
 When the gamertag is displayed, all 15 characters of any gamertag must be displayed correctly.
 Gamertags can include only ASCII characters a--z, A--Z, 0--9, comma (,), and space (ASCII character 0x20).